-Professor Redpath brings energy and enthusiasm to Stonehill College as she oversees the music program.
-Her experiences as a performer, educator, and researcher come together in the ensembles as well as in the history and world music classes.
-Redpath specializes in guiding students of all ages and experience levels.
-As a French horn performer, she has participated in orchestras, concert bands, and chamber ensembles across the United States.
-Redpath also has conducted local orchestral and chamber ensembles.
+Professor Redpath brings energy and enthusiasm to the Music Program at Stonehill College.
+Her experiences as a performer, educator, and researcher come together in the instrumental ensembles as well as in the European history and world music classes.
+Redpath specializes in guiding students of all ages and background levels through experiential music learning.
+She also actively supports connections between formal and community music-making by conducting and performing in local ensembles herself and by facilitating continued participation after college graduation for her students.

-Areas of expertise include historical musical instruments; orchestral, concert band, wind ensemble and chamber ensemble performance; world music, community music, and lifelong learning.
+Professor Redpath's areas of expertise include historical musical instruments; orchestral, concert band, wind ensemble, and chamber ensemble performance; world music, community music, and lifelong learning.

 - B.S.
 Music Education, Edinboro University of Pennsylvania